The Golden State Teacher Grant Program

 • Maintain good academic standing while enrolled in the CTC approved teacher preparation program.

-• Commit to teach in a “high-need field” at a “priority school” for four (4) years, within five (5) years after graduation from your teacher preparation program.
+• Commit to teach in the “high-need field” of special education at a “priority school” for four (4) years, within five (5) years after graduation from the teacher preparation program.